trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 Welcome to the first part of our four-part series on building an NFT Marketplace.
 This tutorial aims to equip you with the knowledge and tools to create a robust NFT platform.

-In the first part, you could learn
+After this training, you will be able to :
-- the basic concept in NFT marketplace
+- Understand the basic concepts about NFTs and collectibles
-- how to create a collection of blockchain tokens that represent real-world items.
+- Extend an existing Ligo library
+- Create a marketplace to buy and sell tokens

 {% callout type="note" %}
 This training course is provided by [Marigold](https://www.marigold.dev/).